smikhalevski/tag-soup/README.md

   12.0✕ faster than parse5
 ```

-To run a performance test use `npm run build` and then `npm run perf`.
+To run a performance test use `npm run build; npm run perf`.

 ## Bundle size